mikolalysenko/binary-search-bounds/README.md

 binary-search-bounds
 ====================
-Binary search on arrays.
-Also works if the inputs are 1D [ndarrays](https://github.com/mikolalysenko/ndarray).
+Binary search on arrays for ranges.

 ## Install
 ```